lixit/lixit.github.io/_posts/2018-8-26-aboutTalk.md

 ---
 layout: post
-title: Some deep thought on specking
+title: Some deep thought on speaking
 ---

 I have prepared TOEFL for just one week.
 I didn't do much more than become family with the test structure and timing requerments.
 Because I had passed GRE test, I don't think it's diffcult for preparing TOEFL.
 Not suprisingly, it is exactly true when doing the reading and listening section.
 I got almost the same score on both sections about 26.
 But when I do the speacking secton, I found that I couldn't say a word about some familily topics been asking.
 Then, I thought I shout do more working on speaking.
 Speak aloud, and speak longly. :(